MSUACM/MSUACM.github.io/GettingStarted/SiteManagement.md

 5. You are finished in your browser you can just type in your URL as shown below.
     - `https://yourusername.github.io`
 Other Resource (If you need it explained different): [https://pages.github.com/](https://pages.github.com/)

+### Basics of HTML and CSS

+#### Working w/ HMTL
+The purpose of `HTML (Hypertext Markup Language)` is to serve a structure/foundation.
+We build on top of HTML with other technologies for example CSS and Javascript.